ParamountVentures/magento-2-social-login/README.md

 * Set your tenant name (i.e. the bit [tenant].onmicrosoft.com)
 * Set the name of policy you have configured the claims to return
 * Set the name of a campaign you have configured
+* Set the name of a domain you have configured

 #### Twitter Sign In